THE PLANT-BASED COMMUNITY COOKERY SCHOOL

-This rich, delicious chocolate hummus is super quick and easy to make.
+A winner at our kids events this rich, delicious chocolate hummus - or chocolate spread as we say when we bill it to kids - is super quick and easy to make.
 It's vegan and a fantastic source of protein, fibre and whole food goodness.

 The rich broth is made by roasting the late summer's mushrooms and combniing them with two ferments to make a delicious and hearty ramen bowl.
 Mushrooms are one of nature's most delicious foods, and they are used here to make a deep-flavoured broth.
 The kimchi adds a spicy nutritious kick, and the tempeh a source of vegan protein.

 This delicious pie is simpler to make than you might think.
 A crunchy and flavoursome crust with a sweet golden veg filling.
 Recipe created by the fantastic Melissa Saint Hill - nutritionist, scientist and chef.